Alan Jacobs (filmmaker): Early 2000s

 Following the release of Nina Takes a Lover, the San Francisco Chronicle reported that Jacobs was working on a picture called SFO starring Timothy Hutton, again set in San Francisco.
 Unlike in Nina Takes a Lover, Jacobs focused on more touristy-y aspects of the city in his shooting, since Hutton's protagonist was from out of town.
 The picture also included appearances from San Francisco notables Don Novello (a comedian) and Mayor Willie Brown.

 In 2000, the picture was released under the title Just One Night.
 It is a screwball comedy about the crazy exploits of an earnest groom-to-be (Timothy Hutton) who seeks his lost shoe all over the city with the help of an unhappily married woman (Maria Grazia Cucinotta).

 Also in 2000, Jacobs co-directed the Indian-US animated co-production Sinbad: Beyond the Veil of Mists with Evan Ricks.
 It was the first full-length animated movie ever created solely from the motion capture process.
 The movie tells the story of Sinbad the Sailor, best known from One Thousand and One Nights, as he seeks the ingredients for a magic potion to save the life of a king.
 The film starred Brendan Fraser as Sinbad, with Leonard Nimoy and Mark Hamill in supporting roles.

-Moria described some of the film's early scenes as "uninvolving" and that the film's limited technology came out "looking like a Pixar test reel."
+Moria Reviews described some of the film's early scenes as "uninvolving" and that the film's limited technology came out "looking like a Pixar test reel."
 However, the reviewer also praised the film's "conceptual wildness of animation" and the more exciting adventure scenes in its second half, such as a sequence with a giant robotic manta ray.
 Jeff Vice for Deseret News said that the technology looked "more like a video game than a movie" and disliked the acting and screenplay, though he also praised the "imaginative production design".

 In 2002, Miramax Films released Jacob's next film, American Gun (2002), which he wrote and directed.
 Starring James Coburn, Virginia Madsen, and Barbara Bain, the film tells interwoven stories centering on a fatal shooting.
 It would be Coburn's final screen appearance.
 Critics generally praised Coburn's lead role, with Andrew Wright of The Portland Mercury writing, "Coburn is the whole show [here]."

 Jacobs' directing and screenplay drew a variety of reactions.
 David Hunter of The Hollywood Reporter wrote that Jacobs was "getting a lot of quality cinema out of a tight budget" and praised the "risky" storytelling, while David Nusair at Reel Film Reviews called it a "mostly engaging and intriguing character study".
 However, Chris Hewitt of the St. Paul Pioneer Press criticized the film's "anti-gun message, warm family drama … and its fake-out structure."